 The mechanisms that mediate topographic targeting of pectoral fin innervating motor neurons are unknown.
-In tetrapods, topographic motor targeting by lateral motor column neurons in the spinal cord is controlled by the distribution of EphA receptor expression in motor neurons and ephrin-A ligands in the limb48.
-In larval zebrafish, topographic targeting of cranial motor neurons to the pharyngeal arches, just anterior to the pectoral fin innervating motor neurons and the pectoral fin, respectively, is mediated by a retinoic acid gradient and Hgf/Met signaling during development52.
-Interestingly, Hgf/Met signaling is dispensable for targeting of these axons during regeneration, consistent with the idea that regeneration is not simply a recapitulation of development41.
+In tetrapods, topographic motor targeting by lateral motor column neurons in the SC is controlled by the distribution of EphA receptor expression in motor neurons and ephrin-A ligands in the limb [49].
+In larval zebrafish, topographic targeting of cranial motor neurons to the pharyngeal arches, just anterior to the pectoral fin innervating motor neurons and the pectoral fin, respectively, is mediated by a retinoic acid gradient and Hgf/Met signaling during development [53].
+Interestingly, Hgf/Met signaling is dispensable for targeting of these axons during regeneration, consistent with the idea that regeneration is not simply a recapitulation of development [41].
 Which cells might mediate axonal target selection during regeneration?
-After injury, distal Schwann cells de-differentiate into repair Schwann cells, upregulate neurotrophic factors, and form bands of Bungner upon which regenerating axons grow (reviewed in^{13,53}).
-Through live imaging, we observed regenerating axons growing adjacent to Schwann cells (Fig 5B), which is consistent with Schwann cell processes guiding regenerating axons54.
+After injury, distal Schwann cells de-differentiate into repair Schwann cells, upregulate neurotrophic factors, and form bands of Bungner upon which regenerating axons grow (reviewed in [13,54]).
+Through live imaging, we observed regenerating axons growing adjacent to Schwann cells (Fig 5B), which is consistent with Schwann cell processes guiding regenerating axons [55].
 It is conceivable that within the pectoral fin, individual Schwann cells or other cell types could express a unique complement of guidance cues recognized by different neuronal populations to mediate local topographic targeting to fin domains.
 Future work, including identifying the molecular cues and relevant cell types that establish topographic targeting, will provide a comprehensive view of the mechanisms that mediate precise axonal targeting in the pectoral fin.
+This cellular and molecular insight could form the framework for therapeutic strategies, such as tissue engineering Bands of Bungner to accelerate precise axonal regeneration [56].